SAFE-Stack/SAFE-Stack.github.io/index.md

 | Client-side | Fable | WebSharper |
 | UI Rendering | Elmish | HTML + JQuery, AngularJS etc. |

-#### Mix with your existing stack
+#### Retrofit to your existing stack
 Since SAFE doesn't force you to write your entire stack with it, you can easily work with an existing stack and port parts of your application as needed.
 Working with an external team that manage your client-side code?
 No problem - just use Suave and Azure for your back-end services.
 Already using ASP .NET Web API for your server-side components?
 That's fine - F# through Fable boils down to easy-to-read, high-quality Javascript!
+Want to still use raw SQL rather than an ORM to generate it for you?
+F# has you covered, with type providers that still give you type safety at the SQL level.

 ### How do I get started?
 There's an excellent repository that you can use as a basic template that uses core parts of SAFE to create a web application using Suave and Fable to create a reactive application running on the client.
 Over time, we'll be adding to these repositories with more fully featured applications running on Azure as well as using other technologies that fit within the aims of SAFE.